orcutt989/techchallenge/README.md

     * If an automated solution causes failures and repeats redundant configuration tasks then it defeats the purpose of automating a manual process.
 Automation should remove human-error, save time, and streamline a process.

 3. *Where did you go to find information to help you?*
-    * Google, StackExchange, ServerFault, and random posts on forums about random Linux commands and switches I couldnt remember off the top of my head.
+    * Google, StackExchange, ServerFault, and random posts on forums about random Linux commands and switches I could not remember off the top of my head.

 4. Briefly explain what automation means to you, and why it is important to an organization's infrastructure design strategy.
-    *
+    * Automation frees up staff to spend time on other value-adding activities that only humans are capable of rather than updating/configuring servers, installing programs and many other tasks.
+Not only does automation itself save time (therefore money), but also allows staff to spend time on solutions, new product ideas, features, and anything else that humans are good at.

 ## Compatibility
 `centos-jenkins-provision.sh` is compatible with the following Operating Systems out of the box -